History of

 Our Scoth-Irish forefathers called this area their home beginning in the 1760's.
 After living in Carrickfergus, county Antrim, North Ireland for a generation, these people sought out a better life in the New World.

-Van Wyck, as we know it, did not come into existence until the late 1880's.
-Cocheecho, the original name chosen for Van Wyck, was named for a young Indian chief.
+Van Wyck, as we now know it, did not come into existence until the late 1880's.
+Cocheecho, as this area was first called, was named for a young Indian chief.
 By the time the railroad was built, the Indian name was discarded and the community was known as "Little Waxhaw".

 As recorded by the National Archives and Record Service, Washington, D.C., the Van Wyck Post Office was established on June 25.
 1889.
 The post office was located in various stores on the Main Street of Van Wyck until 1974, then was moved to new quarters next to Jingle Jungle store.